A Brief History of the Communist Party in Washington State 1919-2002

 Historical accounts of the Communist Party in particular locales are rare.
-There is no published history of Communism in Washington State.
-The essays that follow, begin the process of building that history.
+Here in nine chapters is the decade by decade story of the CP in one of the states where the party made its greatest impact.
 For a quick overview start with the timeline created by Marian Spath and Gordon Black.
 Then read the rest sequentially as chronological chapters or skip around.

-Toward a History of Washington State Communism by James Gregory
+History of the Communist Party of Washington State: Introduction by James Gregory

 An overview of the history of the Communist movement in Washington State, this essay introduces the nine chapter narrative history of Communism in Washington State.